hund-studio/mdgen/docs/readme.md

 - **`style.css`**: A CSS file named `style.css` placed inside `.mdgen/` will be automatically detected and added to the final build.
 This allows you to apply custom styles, overriding or extending the default documentation styles.

+## Testing the cli tool

+After compiling the CLI tool with `npm run build:cli`, you can test it by installing it globally using `npm i -g .` from the project root.

 ### Planned Future Functionality

 Future implementations that will utilize the `.mdgen` folder include: